Should I Become a Aircraft Painter?

 Once the student has completed a certificate or degree program, he or she can obtain experience by working as an automotive or aircraft painter under the supervision of an experienced painter.
 Some employers will accept aircraft painter applicants who have less than a year of experience, while others prefer applicants with a few years of experience.
 Automotive painter jobs are readily available and will provide valuable experience to the aspiring aircraft painter.

-- Keep current with the technology.
 Paint technology is constantly improving, often to comply with U.S. Environmental Protection Agency requirements and minimize the environmental effects of toxic substances and fumes.
-An aircraft painter should ensure continued proficiency with the latest paint removal products and coatings to remain competitive.
+An aircraft painter seeking to advance their career should ensure continued proficiency with the latest paint removal products and coatings to remain competitive.